chassisml/chassis/docs/docs/getting-started/getting-started.md

 ## Build Container

-Build your first model container with a few simple steps:
+Build your first model container in a few simple steps:

-1. Next, open a Python file (this may be a Jupyter notebook file or Python script in your preferred IDE), and call it `quickstart.py`
+1. Open a Python file (this may be a Jupyter notebook file or Python script in your preferred IDE), and call it `quickstart.py`
 2. Paste the below code into your Python file

 ```python